Visiting a Patient

 Studies have shown that having visitors while in hospital can help speed up a patient’s recovery.
 We ask you to follow these guidelines.

-AUGUST 13, 2024: There has been an increase in respiratory illnesses within the communities KDH serves.
-We would like to take a moment to remind you that, as always, if you are ill, you should refrain from visiting a patient until your symptoms are gone.
+COVID-19 and other respiratory illnesses continue to circulate in the communities KDH serves.
+Please follow the signage in the building regarding masking and hand-washing.
+Currently, masking is required for visitors, caregivers, and patients within hospital premises.
+If you are coming to visit a patient, please speak with a member of your loved one’s care team for the most current information.
+As always, if you are ill, you should refrain from visiting a patient until your symptoms are gone.
 This measure is for the protection of patients/residents, visitors, volunteers and staff.
 Thank you for your understanding.

 Visiting hours